Dr Sunil Bhopal

 Wellcome Trust Research Training Fellow

-I am a UK-based academic paediatrician in training with an interest in global child health.
-Before joining LSHTM I completed my medical degree with an intercalation in International Health from the University of Leeds (2004-2010), and completed a part time masters degree in clinical research alongside my clinical training from Newcastle University (2012-2015).
+I am a UK-based academic paediatrician in training with research interests in global child health.
+Before joining LSHTM I completed my medical degree with an intercalation in International Health from the University of Leeds (2004-2010), and completed a part time masters degree in clinical research alongside clinical training from Newcastle University (2012-2015).

-I am a member of the Royal College of Paediatrics and Child Health Advocacy Committee and sit on the Paediatrics & Child Health Council of the Royal Society of Medicine.
-I am a trustee of the new charity The Dr Nana Gruer Health Initiative Ghana which aims to protect and improve health for people living in rural Ghana.
-I was previously a trustee of the student global health charity Medsin.
+I am the convenor of the International Child Health Group, a specialty group of the Royal College of Paediatrics & Child Health.
+I also sit on the Paediatrics & Child Health Council of the Royal Society of Medicine.
+I was previously a trustee of the student global health charity Medsin (now Students for Global Health).

 My research aims to improve health for young children in low- and middle-income countries and currently focuses on the first thousand days which is a critical period for child growth and development.
 I am particularly interested in the role of Early Life Stress during this time.